kivudesign/ORM/README.md

   }
 ```

-* #### two
+* #### Transaction as callback
-`transaction` : is method support closure method to be passed as parameter.
+method support closure method to be passed as parameter.
 You don't need to manage every situation of the transaction,
-`transction` method help you the focus  implementation, and it will do the job for you.
+the method help you the focus implementation, and it will do the job for you.
 ```php
     $user = [
       "fullname" => "Celestin Doe",